NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __yum__: A list of RPM packages to install.
 The default value is an empty list.

+- __yum4__: Boolean flag to specify whether `yum4` should be used instead of `yum`.
+The default is False.
+This parameter is only recognized if the CentOS version is 7.x.

 - __yum_keys__: A list of GPG keys to import.
 The default is an empty list.